Singularly isostatic and geometrically unstable rigidity of metal-organic frameworks: Results

 \section{Results}

-Our large scale analysis of 5,682 CoRE MOF structures shows that most frameworks are formally over-constrained.
-As illustrated in Fig.~\ref{fig:density}, the distribution of the Maxwell--Calladine index $\nu$ is skewed toward negative values.
-However, rather than exhibiting a broad continuum of rigidity, these materials cluster sharply near the isostatic threshold $\nu = 3$.
+Our large-scale analysis of 5,682 structures from the CoRE MOF 2019 database shows that most frameworks are formally over-constrained at $\Gamma$.
+Figure~\ref{fig:density} summarizes this dataset-level behavior in two complementary views.
+The histogram shows that the Maxwell--Calladine index density $\nu/N_s$ is typically negative, indicating an excess of constraints relative to degrees of freedom.
+However, rather than being broadly distributed, the population concentrates strongly near the isostatic reference $\nu/N_s = 3/N$, which lies close to zero for large unit cells.
+The scatter plot shows that this near-isostatic concentration is widespread across the dataset rather than being driven by a small number of outliers.

-This sharp concentration indicates a universal mechanical trend: the self-assembly of porous frameworks drives them toward the brink of mechanical instability.
-In our dataset, this marginal behavior dominated by \textit{accidental geometric modes}, which are zero modes that do not appear in Maxwell--Calladine counting because the assumption of generic geometry is violated.
-The local geometry of the metal clusters and linkers creates alignments that render some constraints redundant, which leads to accidental zero modes despite the large number of constraints.
-A smaller subset of truly generic frameworks, clustered around $\nu/N_s \approx -1.5$, display conventional stability.
-This confirms that accidental modes are a pervasive feature of MOF architectures rather than isolated anomalies.
+Partitioning the statistics by zero-mode character shows that the dominant contribution to this near-isostatic peak comes from \emph{accidental} modes.
+The largest share arises from accidental modes that are not confined to hydrogen yet also do not substantially involve metal-node motion.
+Hydrogen-only accidental modes form a secondary contribution, while accidental modes that significantly move metal atoms are comparatively rare.

+This sharp concentration indicates a universal mechanical trend: the self-assembly of porous frameworks drives many MOFs toward the brink of mechanical instability.
+In our dataset, this marginal behavior is dominated by \textit{accidental geometric modes}, which arise when the generic-geometry assumption behind Maxwell--Calladine counting is violated.
+The local geometry of metal clusters and linkers can create special alignments that render some constraints redundant, producing additional zero modes despite an overall excess of constraints.
+In contrast, frameworks classified as generic are shifted toward more negative $\nu/N_s$ values, consistent with conventional stability from independent constraints.
 To systematically characterize these behaviors, we classify frameworks into three regimes based on the relationship between $\nu$ and the vibrational spectrum: \begin{itemize} \item \textbf{Generic Rigidity ($\nu < 3$, $N_0 = 3$):} All constraints are independent.
-Topology dictates stability, and only global rigid-body zero modes occur. \item \textbf{Geometrically Unstable ($\nu < 3$, $N_0 > 3$):} Symmetry creates constraint redundancy, producing accidental nontrivial mechanisms despite being formally over constrained.
+Topology dictates stability, and only global rigid-body zero modes occur. \item \textbf{Geometrically Unstable ($\nu < 3$, $N_0 > 3$):} Symmetry creates constraint redundancy, producing accidental nontrivial mechanisms despite being formally over-constrained.

 \item \textbf{Singular Isostatic (accidental, $\nu = 3$):} An accidental isostatic case in which internal zero modes and states of self stress coexist, with $N_0 > 3$, $N_{\mathrm{ss}} > 0$, and $N_0 - N_{\mathrm{ss}} = 3$.